 A life for the trees

-Among his best known stunts include:
+Among Mitch's best known stunts are:

-Organizing the first spotted owl protection protests
+- Organizing the first spotted owl protection protests;

-Conceiving and organizing the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck
+- Conceiving and organizing the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck;

 - Executing the first non-logging high bid for a Forest Service timber sale (called Thunder Mountain); and